aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/read-existing-3d-scenes/_index.md

 Replace `"Your Document Directory"` with the absolute or relative path where your 3D assets live.

-## Step 2: Initialize a Scene Object
+## Step 2: initialize a scene object

 The `Scene` class is Aspose.3D's core container that represents a complete 3‑D file in memory.
 After creating a `Scene` instance you gain access to nodes, meshes, materials, and animation data.